Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Gluon Energy and Pressure via Gluon Condensates in Presence of Confining String

-It is interesting to notice that even at zero temperature the integrated pressure~\eq{eq:P:exact} is not a positively defined quantity.
+It is interesting to notice that even at zero temperature the integrated pressure in Equation~\eq{eq:EP:exact} is not a positive-definite quantity.
 This fact does not contradict the common wisdom.
-For example, a similar feature characterizes the well-known Casimir effect: the vacuum between two perfectly conducting metallic plates has a negative pressure, negative free energy and negative internal energy~\cite{ref:Casimir}.
+For~example, a~similar feature characterizes the conventional Casimir effect in the vacuum of electrodynamics: the~vacuum between two perfectly conducting metallic plates has a negative pressure, negative free energy and negative internal energy~\cite{ref:Casimir:1,ref:Casimir:2}.
 Less exotic example of a similar system at nonzero temperature is a solution of ethanol in water, that demonstrates in normal conditions an effect of volume contraction (i.e., negative excess of volume).
-The maximal volume contraction is reached at approximately 40\% fraction of ethanol, thus mimicking, in very loose terms, a noticeable (excess of) negative pressure.
+The~maximal volume contraction in this binary mixture is reached at approximately 20\% of mole fraction of ethanol~\cite{ref:ethanol}, thus mimicking, in~very loose terms, a~noticeable (excess of) negative pressure.

-It was noticed recently~\cite{Noronha:2010hb} that the contribution of the heavy quarks to the specific heat of the gluon plasma becomes negative at high enough temperatures.
-It was concluded that the heavy quark potential does not behave as a true thermodynamic free energy~\cite{Noronha:2010hb} indicating that one should call $V_{Q\bQ}$ as ``heavy quark interaction energy''.
-This conclusion is based on the numerical data for the renormalized heavy quark potential obtained in $SU(3)$ lattice gauge theory~\cite{Kaczmarek:2002mc,Gupta:2007ax} and supported by a perturbative calculation~\cite{Gava:1981qd}.
-We certainly agree with the fact~\cite{Noronha:2010hb} that one should not consider the quark contribution as the thermodynamic quantity on its own, so that the identification~\eq{eq:F:new:old} -- which we still claim to be correct taking into account its derivation in our paper -- should be understood as ``the excess in the free due to heavy quarks is equal to the (renormalized) heavy-quark potential'' (following, e.g., \cite{Kaczmarek:2002mc}).
-Indeed, there is no {\textit{ab initio}} restriction on the sign of the {\textit{excess}} in any thermodynamic quantity due to presence of external particles.
-For example, it is well-known that adding salt to water reduces the specific heat of the water, exactly as heavy quarks should do with the plasma at very high temperatures.
-Nevertheless, we do not attribute a negative specific heat to the salt thus avoiding a thermodynamical puzzle.
+Our calculations are in line with the observation that the contribution of the heavy quarks to the specific heat of the gluon plasma becomes negative at high enough temperatures~\cite{Noronha:2010hb}.
+The~identification~Equation \eq{eq:F:new:old} represents the excess in the free due to heavy quarks which is equal to the (renormalized) heavy-quark potential (see, e.g.,~Reference~\cite{Kaczmarek:2002mc}).
+Moreover, there is no {ab~initio} restriction on the sign of the excess in any thermodynamic quantity due to presence of external~particles.